bionic-gpt/bionic-gpt/website/content/docs/production/pulumi.md

 One we have a cluster that is ready for BionicGPT we can install the docker containers.

-We provide a Pulumi.yaml file that will install the corespondign components into a `bionicgpt` namespace.
+We provide a Pulumi.yaml file that will install the corresponding components into a `bionicgpt` namespace.

 ```yml
 # Pulumi deployment setup